 Paige Johnson is a self-described fitness “nerd.”
 She possesses a love for strength training.
 In addition to weight-lifting, she is a yoga enthusiast, avid cyclist, and loves exploring hiking trails with her dogs.
 She enjoys writing about health and fitness for LearnFit.org.

-Leave your love in the comment section below or email us at [email protected]!!
+We would love to hear from you!
+Leave your love in the comment section below or email us at [email protected]

 Like us on Facebook, follow us on Twitter, Pinterest, YouTube, and Instagram!